-DenLibrary was established by legislation in 1965, bringing together pre-existing The Na approximate services of the Alexander Turnbull Library, General Assembly Library and collections National Library Service.
-In 2003, the 1965 act was replaced with Te Puna Mātauranga o Actearoa Act 2003, This act remains the legislative basis for the library and its functions.
+Library was established by legislation in 1965, bringing together pre-existing collections and services of the Alexander Turnbull Library, General Assembly Library and National Library Service.
+In 2003, the 1965 act was replaced with Te Puna Mātauranga o Aotearoa Act 2003.
+This act remains the legislative basis for the library and its functions.